 (Updated July 2017)

 Planning to visit southern Italy anytime soon?
-Don't miss these foodie experiences in Naples, Sorrento, Capri, and along the Amalfi Coast.
+Don't miss these restaurants in Sorrento, Naples, Capri, and the Amalfi Coast.

 This is a very short list and you'll see some of these places on forums again and again.
 Some, however, I didn't discover until I arrived.
 They are worth a visit, so start jotting down your dining list!